-- a.
-Unauthorized use and abuse of the University's computing and network system. - b.
-Unauthorized use of and access of another person's networking account. - c.
-Attempted or actual breach of security of computing data, equipment, or network. - d.
+- unauthorized use and abuse of the University's computing and network system. - Unauthorized use of and access of another person's networking account. - Attempted or actual breach of security of computing data, equipment, or network. - d.
 Any violations outlined in the "University Policy on Acceptable Computer Use" as listed in the Student Handbook, University Catalog, or any publications created or used by the University.